 In this blog, we'll cover what you will need to know about ADA website compliance lawsuits in 2023.
 We’ll explain what ADA compliance is, what the most common ADA website compliance violations are, and how to mitigate the risk of an ADA compliance lawsuit while ensuring your website is open to all.

 What is the Americans with Disabilities Act?

 Enacted in 1990, the Americans with Disabilities Act (ADA) is a civil rights law that grants the disability community equal access to public accommodations, employment, and services.

 The ADA prohibits discrimination against people with disabilities in all sectors of society, such as in colleges, public transportation, public buildings (e.g., hospitals and libraries), and private businesses that are open to the public.
 These include restaurants, banks, real estate agencies, hotels, and many other organizations.

-Since its enactment, the ADA has had a significant impact on the way businesses accommodate and serve people with disabilities.
+Since its enactment, the ADA has had a significant impact on the way businesses include people with disabilities in their transactions.

 Under the ADA, businesses must make reasonable adjustments to their policies and procedures to ensure accessibility.

 - Installing visual and auditory signals for people who are hard of hearing

 - Giving access to auxiliary aids and services, like interpreters or written materials in alternative formats